amarce4/qlbm-mcgill/README.md

 token = "[your API token]"
 runner = IBM_QPU_Runner([8,8], token)
 runner.make(2) # runner.make(2, shots=8192)
+# make() will run and visualize the job with a timer to show how long the IBM QPU took.
 ```

 Some jobs may take a while due to long queues, so you can use the job id to create the animation, provided the job is complete: